 Problems associated with cleft lip and/or cleft palate are directly related to the location and severity (size) of the cleft.
 Usually, the most immediate concern with cleft palate is feeding since the baby is unable to suck.
 As the baby grows and develops, other issues may arise such as ear infections, delayed speech development, and dental/orthodontic problems.

 Treatment for cleft lip and palate usually begins as soon as the baby is born and continues throughout the child’s development.
 Ideally, an interdisciplinary team consisting of a plastic surgeon, nurse, social worker, occupational therapist, otolaryngologist, dentist/orthodontist, and speech pathologist will work together to determine the best course of treatment and carefully monitor the child’s progress over time.
-Surgical lip repair can be done anywhere from 10 weeks and up as long as the baby is at least 10lbs.
-And medically stable.
+Surgical lip repair can be done anywhere from 10 weeks and up as long as the baby is at least 10 pounds and medically stable.
 Often, the child with a cleft palate will require careful monitoring by a dentist/orthodontist to access dental, facial, and jaw growth and development.
 As the child develops, speech therapy services may be necessary to help the child with producing speech sounds correctly.
-Surgical repair of the cleft palate is done anywhere from 10 months and up and the baby must be weaned off from the bottle
+Surgical repair of the cleft palate is done anywhere from 10 months and up and the baby must be weaned off from the bottle.

 Understandably, the parents of a child with cleft lip/palate usually have many concerns about their child’s physical appearance, as well as social, emotional, academic, and speech development.
 The good news is that most surgical repairs of the palate and lip are virtually undetectable.
 Also, with proper intervention and care, a child with cleft lip and/or palate can develop normally in every aspect of his/her life.

-Here is a list of helpful web sites for more information to help parents to be informed and seek the best care for their child:
+Here is a list of helpful websites for more information to help parents to be informed and seek the best care for their child: